polysquirrel/Bhaalsson/README.md

 	  *  - calling the given action function %map% with arguments %json% - the result of previous steps
 	  *    and %property% - the property path leading to the patched element.
 	  *  - calling an action macro %macro% with variables %json% and %property% set to the matched
 	  *    element and its fully resolved property path.
+	  *  If any of these steps returns an empty string, the corresponding element is removed/omitted:
+	  * If the removed element was a field in the object, the whole field is removed;
+	  * if it was an element of an array, the following elements are shift down to its place.
 	  *  The final result can be one of the following, depending on the value of argument %as%:
 	  *  - if %as% is not specified or empty, the patching happens 'in place' with the result
 	  *    of the patch replacing the matched element in the returned json.